ngjunsiang/laymansguide-src/season12/issue151/issue151.md

 The Java VM and these supporting libraries are installed in a software package called the Java Runtime Environment (JRE).
 If you hear the term “runtime environment”, this is what it refers to: the program plus the libraries it needs to run.

-If you want to write Java programs, you’ll need more than the JRE though. you will need supporting tools especially for debugging, and these are provided in the Java Development Kit (JDK). this is not only true for Java, but for many other languages as well; if you are getting into programming, and asked to pick a download, you usually want the one that says “development kit”.
+If you want to write Java programs, you’ll need more than the JRE though. you will need supporting tools especially for debugging, and these are provided in the Java Development Kit (JDK).
+This is not only true for Java, but for many other languages as well; if you are getting into programming, and asked to pick a download, you usually want the one that says “development kit”.

 # Tradeoffs in distribution